Signs of Miscarriage

 After week 12 of pregnancy, the presence of symptoms like blood or bloody discharge coming from the vagina, abdominal pain or back pain is more likely to indicate a miscarriage than to relate to other factors associated with a healthy pregnancy.
-Medical attention should be sought promptly, especially if a pregnant person experiences these symptoms after week 12 of pregnancy.
+Medical attention should be sought promptly if these symptoms occur, especially if they are present after week 12 of pregnancy.

 A person who is miscarrying may experience some, all, or none of the common signs of miscarriage.
 However, their presence is not always a sign that a miscarriage is taking place.

 Other causes for the symptoms of miscarriage include: 5